 “And so all growth that is not towards God Is growing towards decay.”
 George MacDonald

 “Spiritual maturity is not reached by the passing of the years, but by obedience to the will of God.”
 Oswald Chambers

 I am tired of people judging people’s spirituality by knowledge.

 I’ve run across many people who are a walking Bible, but they can’t do simple basic things such as forgive.
-They know so much about the Bible, but they don’t love, they are prideful, they are mean, the things that they do know they don’t put it to use.
+They know so much about the Bible, but they don’t love, they are prideful, they are mean, the things that they do know, they don’t put it to use.
 This is a heart of a Pharisee.
-One of the things I love to say is that you can know all about God and still not know God.
+You can know all about God and still not know God.
 Many people love theology more than God Himself and this is idolatry.

-Sometimes we can think of spiritual growth just like growing up regularly.
+We can think of spiritual growth just like growing up.

 Many people think that when you become saved you enter into a state of perfection.

 If that’s the case then how does God work in us for the next 40+ years?
 He would have nothing to work on.
 I watched some mean open air preachers preach this message.
 They are hindering people.
 I wake up in the morning and I don’t give God the glory He deserves, I don’t love how I should love, my eyes focus on things that they shouldn’t focus on.
 These are all sins.

 Scripture says to love God with all your heart and none of us have been able to accomplish this.
 Jesus is all we have.
 Where would I be without Christ?
 I desire to, but I can’t do these things.
 My only hope is in Jesus Christ.
 I struggled with sin so much that I prayed for the Lord to give me full assurance of my salvation and after a while of praying for that He gave it to me.